-As of the 1st September 2013, the law gave no entitlement to parents to take their child on holiday during term time.
-Any application for leave must only be in exceptional circumstances and the Head Teacher must be satisfied that the circumstances are exceptional and warrant the granting of leave.
-Head Teachers would not be expected to class any term time holiday as exceptional.
-Parents can receive a Penalty Notice from the Local Authority for taking their child on holiday during term time without consent from the school.
+As of the 1st September 2013, the law gave no entitlement to parent/carers to take their child on holiday during term time.
+Any application for leave must only be in exceptional circumstances and the head teacher must be satisfied that the circumstances are exceptional and warrant the granting of leave.
+Head teachers would not be expected to class any term time holiday as exceptional.
+Parent/carers can receive a Penalty Notice from the Local Authority for taking their child on holiday during term time without consent from the school.
 Any period of unauthorised leave may result in a parent/carer receiving a penalty notice fine, there is no longer a defined timescale for this type of unauthorised absence and multiple fines may be issued within an academic year.